Found 0 - 10 results of 13 programs matching keyword "making cheese"

 Artist Nick Diphillipo has been designing and casting bells and other objects for over thirty years.
 He teaches bell making at The Crucible in Oakland, California, as well as other foundry-related subjects.

+The Exploratorium is more than a science museum.
+It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
+An estimated 180 million people play with our creations in museums around the globe and online.
+The Exploratorium is made up of scientists, artists, teachers and tinkerers.
+It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 What is light?
 How is it made?
 In this video, staff physicist Ron Hipschman will talk about and demonstrate light, it's features and various ways it can be made as well as how colors mix.
 Josh Short from the Cardboard Institute of Technology walks us through their latest installation, Subterrain, on the Exploratorium floor!

 Justin Holl and Peter Winch from the Gulf of the Farallones Marine Sanctuary and print-maker Julie Whitcomb explore squid anatomy through dissections, ink extractions, and squid prints.
 Preview the Exploratorium's Mind exhibit, an exhibit collection four years in the making.

 In Mind, you are the exhibit.
 Experience your own thoughts, feelings and

 actions in provocative and unexpected ways in this major new

 5000-square-foot collection.
 Discover insights into how you make decisions,

 the kinds of things you do (or don’t) pay attention to, and the changing

 landscapes and intriguing effects of your own emotions.
 Mind is made

 possible with the support of the National Science Foundation.